Sensor-based Proximity Detection in the Face of Active Adversaries: Security of Co-Presence Detection Systems Under Context Manipulation

-\subsection{Audio-Only System}
+\subsubsection{Audio-Only System}

 Halevi et al. \cite{DBLP:conf/esorics/HaleviMSX12} proposed the use of (only) audio for co-presence detection.
 Their work showed that audio is a good ambient context resulting in 100\% accuracy and 0\% False Positive Rate (FPR).
-To assess how an attacker can manipulate ambient audio via the streaming attack (Section \ref{sec:audiomanipulate}), we conducted a set of experiments to collect about 100 audio samples for the non co-presence case.
-The audio streaming was done over two different channels: WiFi and cellular data. \prover was a Galaxy Nexus device while \verifier was a Galaxy S3 device.
-Unidirectional streaming of the audio from \prover's side to \verifier's side was done between a pair of devices (from a Galaxy S4 to an iPhone 5 in the case of the cellular data channel, and from a MacBook Air to a ThinkPad Carbon X1 in the WiFi channel).
-The attacker devices used a Skype connection as the audio relay channel.

 The audio features used in \cite{DBLP:conf/esorics/HaleviMSX12} are based on audio frequency.
-Therefore, to evaluate the impact frequency on the attack feasibility, we tested three different levels of ambient audio frequencies collected by controlled experiments where we set up the ambient noise surrounding recording devices falling into different categories. \textit{Low ambient audio} (frequency less than 100 Hz); \textit{Medium ambient audio} (frequency in the human audible range, at around 500 Hz); \textit{High ambient audio} (frequency 5000 Hz or more).
+Therefore, to evaluate the impact of frequency on the attack feasibility, we tested three different ranges of ambient audio frequencies collected by controlled experiments where we set up the ambient noise surrounding recording devices falling into different categories. \textit{Low ambient audio} (frequency less than 100 Hz); \textit{Medium ambient audio} (frequency in the human audible range, at around 500 Hz); \textit{High ambient audio} (frequency 5000 Hz or more).

-We used the dataset for ambient audio of previous work \cite{TruongPerCom14} which collected ambient acoustic data to build the classification model (F1 of 0.86 and FPR of 9.3\%).
-The 100 samples we collected via audio streaming channels are fed to the classifier for prediction.
-Table~\ref{tbl:audio-streaming} presents the FPR of non co-presence detection under the streaming attacks over WiFi and cellular data channels.
-The results indicate that the attacker (1) has a higher chance of success using the WiFi channel and (2) could be thwarted when either the ambient audio at \prover is low frequency or if the ambient audio at \verifier is high frequency.
+\verOne { We used the dataset \textbf{Data-PerCom} for ambient audio to build the classification model (F1 of 0.86 and FPR of 9.3\%).
+The 100 samples we collected via audio streaming channels in dataset \textbf{Data-TMC-audio} are fed to the classifier for prediction. } Table~\ref{tbl:audio-streaming} presents the FPR of non co-presence detection under the streaming attacks over Wi-Fi and cellular data channels.
+The results indicate that the attacker (1) has a higher chance of success using the Wi-Fi channel and (2) could be thwarted when either the ambient audio at \prover is low frequency or if the ambient audio at \verifier is high frequency.